Brian A. Williams

 He holds an MPhil and DPhil in Christian Ethics from the University of Oxford (UK), where he was a Clarendon Scholar; an MA and ThM in Systematic and Historical Theology from Regent College (Vancouver, Canada); and a BA in Biblical Studies from Ozark Christian College (Joplin, MO).

-His current research examines the tradition of Didascalic Christian Humanism, also known as Christian Liberal Arts Education, focusing on the works of Hugh of St. Victor, Philip Melanchthon, John Henry Newman, and others.
-Dr. Williams’ broader academic interests include virtue ethics, Christian and Muslim political thought, Karl Barth’s theology and politics, classical education, and Dante Alighieri’s Commedia.
+His current research examines the tradition of Christian Liberal Arts Education, focusing on the works of Hugh of St. Victor, Philip Melanchthon, John Henry Newman, and others.
+Dr. Williams’ broader academic interests include virtue ethics, Christian and Muslim political thought, Karl Barth’s theology and politics, contemporary classical education, and Dante Alighieri’s Commedia.
 He is the author of The Potter’s Rib: The History, Theology, and Practice of Mentoring for Pastoral Formation (Regent College Publishing); co-editor of Everyday Ethics: Moral Theology and the Practices of Ordinary Life (Georgetown University Press); and General Editor of Principia: A Journal of Classical Education.

 Dr. Williams is a National Alcuin Fellow, a Research Fellow with the Institute of Classical Education, a member of the Academic Board of Advisors for the Classic Learning Test (CLT), and an Advisory Board Member for the Classic Liberal Education Network (CLEN).